Understanding Darvocet And Darvon

 There were approximately 16,000 hospitalizations involving Darvocet in 2008.

-Since 1981, an estimated 10,000 people have died due to overdose-related deaths while taking Darvocet.
+Since 1981, an estimated 10,000 people have succumbed to overdose-related deaths while taking Darvocet.

 drugs of abuse

-Prior to the FDA ban, the DEA listed Darvon as a top-ten abused drug in the U.S.
+Prior to the FDA ban, the DEA listed Darvon as one of the top ten most abused drugs in the US.

-Quitting propoxyphene-based substances can be extremely uncomfortable and trigger a relapse, or falling back into a pattern of abuse.
-Depending on your situation and needs, you may want to do a residential program or seek out support groups and individual counseling.
-The determination of what type of treatment each patient seeks should only be made by a substance abuse professional after a comprehensive evaluation of their needs.
+Quitting Propoxyphene-based substances can be extremely uncomfortable and trigger a relapse.
+Depending on your situation and needs, you may want to complete a residential program or seek out support groups and individual counseling.
+The determination of what type of treatment suits each patient should only be made by a substance abuse staff member after a comprehensive evaluation.

 Put Yourself On The Road To Recovery

-Recovering from a Darvon or Darvocet addiction might seem daunting, but with the proper encouragement and resources, you can take back control from this powerful substance.
-Finding a support group such as Narcotics Anonymous (NA) can help maintain focus and avoid relapse, and enable those in recovery to secure a same-gender sponsor and work the 12-Steps.
-Aftercare plans from a treatment center and working with an individual therapist upon completion of all levels of treatment care is also important.
+Recovering from a Darvon or Darvocet addiction might seem daunting; but with the proper encouragement and resources, you can take back control.
+Finding a support group such as Narcotics Anonymous (NA) can help you maintain focus and avoid relapse.
+It’s also important to follow aftercare plans from a treatment center and to work with an individual therapist upon completion of all levels of treatment care.
 Recovery is more than just getting clean and sober.
 It is a lifestyle change.
 Contact a treatment provider to begin that change now.